martinctc/blog/_knitr/A Shiny app for Hong Kong District Councillors_20200801.md

 2. Keeping the data outside of the repo has the advantage of keeping the memory size minimal, in line with best practices.
 3. By storing the data in Google Sheets, non-technical users would also be able to access the data too.

-Most of all, it was plain easy to access the Google Sheets data with the {googlesheets4} package!
+Most of all, it was easy to access the Google Sheets data with the {googlesheets4} package!
 A key function is `googlesheets4::gs4_auth()`, which directs the developer to a web browser, asked to sign in to their Google account, and to grant googlesheets4 permission to operate on their behalf with Google Sheets.
 This Google Sheet is available [here](https://docs.google.com/spreadsheets/d/1007RLMHSukSJ5OfCcDJdnJW5QMZyS2P-81fe7utCZwk/).

 <img src="https://raw.githubusercontent.com/martinctc/blog/master/images/googlesheet-example.png" width=500>